 As evidenced in the daily news, our country is rife with ever-increasing violence, sexual and physical abuse of children, increased addictions and depression.
 We are a culture of immediate gratification and a constant comfort mentality which leads to looking to alleviate symptoms rather than addressing root issues.

 The burden of responsibility for change in the family circle must fall upon the parents rather than the children.
 Change does not occur easily as our behaviors come from deeply engrained beliefs.
 Unless these beliefs align with what is true according to the Revealed Word of God, there will continue to be disharmony in the family circle.
 It becomes a matter of replacing old ways with new.
 This does not occur in a vacuum.
 In order for change to take root, there needs to be life application in our relationships, the most important of which is God and then family.

 As of June, 2014 the decision was made to close down New Direction Farm School in order to fully focus on the deeper work with parents and families.
-Another ministry, Shechem, will be working with boys on the top mountain property.
-Continued work with adults and families is further described on the following pages.

 “Put me together, one heart and mind.
 Then, undivided, I will worship in joyful fear” (Psalm 86 The Message )